 Choose a Tucson with an automatic gearbox and you'll find buttons instead of a gear lever, freeing up space for large cupholders and storage cubbies.
-A general increase in size has also served up room for a bigger boot, measuring up to 620 litres in volume for the petrol version.
-This shrinks to 546 litres in the mild-hybrid diesel but even this is bigger than a number of rivals.
+A general increase in size has also served up room for a bigger boot, measuring up to 620 litres in volume for the regular petrol version.
+This shrinks to 577 litres in the mild-hybrid petrol but even this is bigger than a number of rivals.

-Hyundai has largely moved away from diesel power for its latest SUV, instead bolstering its line-up of 1.6-litre petrol engines and offering a Tucson Hybrid for the first time.
-Thanks to the addition of an electric motor and small battery pack, this offers up to 227bhp and 49.6mpg, with CO2 emissions of 127g/km.
+Hyundai has moved away from diesel power for its latest SUV, instead bolstering its line-up of 1.6-litre petrol engines and offering a Tucson Hybrid for the first time.
+Thanks to the addition of an electric motor and small battery pack, this offers 227bhp and over 49mpg, with CO2 emissions of 131g/km.
 A plug-in hybrid version also uses a 1.6-litre petrol engine, combined with a more powerful electric motor for a maximum of 261bhp.
 It can officially return fuel economy of more than 200mpg, along with an electric-only range of up to 31 miles.
 Petrol engines are available with or without four-wheel drive and mild-hybrid electrical assistance tech.
 While a CRDi diesel engine was listed as an option at launch, it was quickly withdrawn from the UK range due to falling diesel sales.

-Our first test of the Hybrid revealed a talented chassis, with impressive steering feel for an SUV, nimble handling and good body control.
+Our test of the Tucson Hybrid revealed a talented chassis, with impressive steering feel for an SUV, nimble handling and good body control.
 Instant electric torque also helps the Tucson get smartly off the line, and makes it feel quicker than its official 0-62mph time of eight seconds.
 While reasonably firm, the ride also felt acceptable, even with large 19-inch alloy wheels fitted.

 - Name1.6 TGDi Plug-in Hybrid N Line 5dr 4WD Auto